sukibeww/monopoly-terminal/readme.md

 ```
 ### Game Setting

-this terminal app simulate a monopoly game of 4 player , at the start of the game, each player is given a certain amount of money of $2000 and a token, token represent the player body on the gameboard. then player must roll the dice and move their token. after that they forward the number of spaces as  rolled on the dice. after player have completed their play, the tokens remain on the spaces occupied and proceed from that point on the player's next turn.
+Monopoly_in_ruby simulate a monopoly game of 4 player , at the start of the game, each player is given a certain amount of money of $2000 and a token, token represent the player body on the gameboard. then player must roll the dice and move their token. after that they forward the number of spaces as  rolled on the dice. after player have completed their play, the tokens remain on the spaces occupied and proceed from that point on the player's next turn.
     According to the space your token reaches, you may be entitled to buy real estate which is called property in our Monopoly_in_ruby, or be obliged to pay rent, draw a Chance or Community Chest card. " Go to Jain", etc.

-##### Name of each player and each player is given amount of money
+##### Name of each player is created and each player is given a certain amount of money
 ```
 player1 = Player.new("suki")
 player2 = Player.new("brandon")